Search Results for

 Introduction

-Exchanging files through SFTP hub is an essential function in almost Casewhere applications.
-SFTP hub component is developed to simplified and standardized the process to integrate with the hub.
+Exchanging files through an SFTP hub is an essential function in almost all Casewhere applications.
+The SFTP hub component is developed to simplify and standardize the process of integrating with the hub.
 The integrated application can easily send and receive files without interacting directly with the SSH Plugin.

 Features